The name of this Corporation is The American Association for Thoracic Surgery (hereinafter the “Association”).

 Section 1.
 The fiscal year of the Association shall begin on the first day of January and end on the last day of December each year.

 Section 2.
-Notice of any meeting of the Association shall be given to each member of the Association not less than five days nor more than one year prior to any annual meeting and not less than thirty nor more than forty days prior to any special meeting by written or printed notice delivered personally or electronically by mail, by or at the direction of the Council, the President or the Secretary.
+Notice of any meeting of the Association shall be given to each member of the Association not less than five days nor more than one year prior to any annual meeting and not less than thirty nor more than forty days prior to any special meeting by written or printed notice delivered personally or electronically by mail, by or at the direction of the Board, the President or the Secretary.
 Such notice shall state the place, day and hour of the meeting and in the case of a special meeting shall also state the purpose or purposes for which the meeting is called.